Most failures don't arrive as emergencies.

 The unit is precise, not brittle.

-Binary measurement doesn't prevent adaptation —
+Binary measurement doesn't prevent adaptation.

-it makes adaptation possible.
+It makes adaptation possible.

 Because when reality shifts,